 To survive down the road, manufacturers need to gather intelligence now.
 They can’t rely on distributors to tell them what the market is buying or not buying.
 Somewhere along the line, manufacturers must sell direct to consumers.

 E-commerce is a great way to do that.

-E-commerce empowers manufacturers to go direct to the consumer.
+E-commerce empowers manufacturers to sell direct to the consumer.
 That’s the holy grail: cut out the middleman, and you bring back margins that you had to give to the middleman.
 If you can figure out a way to do it that costs you less than the middleman’s cut, then that’s a huge win for your organization.

 That’s one benefit.
-But not only do you get better margins—you also get real-time visibility into demand because you’re closer to the customer.
+But not only do you get better margins—you also get real-time visibility into demand because you’re closer to the consumer.
 In addition to quantitative demand for product, you also get visibility into qualitative demand.
 By studying customer data and engaging in communication, you can find out what new features your customer want in your products.
 You can also discover opportunities to develop ancillary products that your customers desperately need to go with big-ticket items.

 What difficulties do manufacturers encounter when they act as distributors?